-- Sales of goods from ore mined, crushed, ground, screened or concentrated at your establishment or at any other subcontracting establishment of your establishment in Québec. - Sales directly from warehouses not located at your establishment if these warehouses are owned or leased by your establishment. - Amounts from progress billing. - The book value of assets sold for lease.
+- Sales of goods from the mineral commodities mined or processed at your establishment or at any other subcontracting establishment of your establishment in Québec. - Sales directly from warehouses not located at your establishment if these warehouses are owned or leased by your establishment. - · Amounts from progress billing. - The book value of assets sold for lease.

-• Transfers to other business units or to your company's head office.
+Transfers to other business units or to your company's head office.
 Note that these transfers must be reported at the value shown on your establishment's books of account (i.e. book transfer value).

-- Transfers for inventory balances and consignment sales. - Shipping charges by common or contract carriers. - Returned sales and sales allowances. - Federal, provincial and territorial sales taxes, as well as excise duties and taxes. - Sales of goods purchased for resale, as is. - Revenue from contract work.
+- Transfers for inventory balances and consignment sales. - · Shipping charges by common or contract carriers. - Returned sales and sales allowances. - Federal, provincial and territorial sales taxes, as well as excise duties and taxes. - · Sales of goods purchased for resale, as is. - · Revenue from contract work.